thiagontnx/SecurityBootcamp/prevent/auth/auth.rst

 Cluster Lockdown
 ================

-To further protect access to your cluster, introduce a layer of non-repudiation [TODO: Pete: Will people know what this means?] to your access method.
+To further protect access to your cluster, introduce a layer of non-repudiation (assurance that the sender of information is provided with proof of delivery and the recipient is provided with proof of the sender’s identity, so neither can later deny having processed the information.) to your access method.
 With Cluster Lockdown, you can replace SSH password-based authentication with a public SSH key.
 Only the holder of the corresponding private key will be able to login.

 #.
 Open `https://<PRISM-CENTRAL-IP>/` in a new browser tab, and log in.